stoneyield/stoneyield-docs/content/docs/protocol/flash-loan-resistance.md

 ## No Transferability = No Exploitation

-Because sUSDC maintains non-transferability while locked, it cannot move between accounts or protocols.
+Because sUSD maintains non-transferability while locked, it cannot move between accounts or protocols.
 This eliminates the fundamental requirement of flash loan strategies, which depend on rapid token movement to extract value.
 Regardless of borrowed tokens, they cannot deploy for arbitrage, recursive borrowing, or liquidity mining exploits.

 ## Lock Validation

-All sUSDC generated through deposits or reward allocations undergoes duration-based lock.
+All sUSD generated through deposits or reward allocations undergoes duration-based lock.
 Throughout the lock period:
 - Transfers remain disabled unless the address receives explicit unlock
 - Approvals face restriction unless engaging with whitelisted DEXs or the participant maintains unlocked status
 - Tokens cannot move or liquidate in bulk within a flash loan timeframe